-Applying these new standards, Administrative Law Judge Roberson rejected the opinion supplied by Dr. Moskovitz and reduced the permanent partial disability to 12% of the left arm and 3% of the right arm due to the work injury.
-This reduction, from a combined disability of 75%, resulted in giving Dean a credit of $148,141 to offset against any future indemnity awarded.
+Applying these new standards, Administrative Law Judge Roberson rejected the opinion supplied by Dr. Moskovitz and reduced the permanent partial disability to 12 percent of the left arm and 3 per cent of the right arm due to the work injury.
+This reduction, from a combined disability of 75 per cent, resulted in giving Dean a credit of $148,141 to offset against any future indemnity awarded.
 Lawson v M.C.
 Dean, AHD 06-431E (Feb.
 27, 2017).

 Dean should have a very favorable impact on future claims.
 Under this binding precedent, cervical radiculopathy should no longer support a claim for disability of the arm.
 By the same reasoning, back injuries should not result in a disability of the leg.
 Non-scheduled injuries will be compensated only on the basis of actual, demonstrated wage loss again.
 Shoulder injuries are now considered part of the arm, subject to the 234 week limitation on permanent partial disability benefits.
 And hip injuries should be compensated as part of the leg.